erezushi/PokeErez.com-Placeholder/api/game/README.md

 On a successful guess, the game will award the guesser _(`user`)_ with a point for your game key, and reset the game.

 A wrong guess will just receive a corresponding response.
-The game tracks which Pokémon have been guessed in each game _(but not who made each guess)_, so a duplicate guess will be recognized.
+The game tracks which Pokémon have been guessed in each game _(but not who made each guess)_, so a duplicate guess will be responded accordingly.

 Two more actions are available in the API, even when a game is not running. `leaderboard` can be used to retrieve the top five guessers for your game key, and `reset`, which can only be used by the game manager, will end a game prematurely, and if `payload` is set to `true`, delete the manager's score from their game key as well.